jasonkneen/MemEngine/README.md

 ### II.
 Remote Deployment

-One can also install our library on computer servers, and install `uvicorn` and `fastapi` as follows:
+Alternatively, developers can install our library on computing servers and launch the service through a port.
+First of all, you need to install `uvicorn` and `fastapi` as follows:

 ```
 pip install uvicorn fastapi